 I developed a complex feature for a project last month.
-You can imagine this feature as two separated modules, the first module does some heavy calculation and the second module shows the result of the first module in a ViewPager and multiple RecyclerViews.
+You can imagine this feature as two separated modules.
+The first module does some heavy calculation.
+The second module shows the result of the first module in a ViewPager and multiple RecyclerViews.
 When I developed it for beta release, although I applied the best practices, I didn’t care so much about performance and my goal was to make it work without bugs.
 Yesterday I tried to improve my code.
-I was sure without any doubt that some parts of my calculation code can be optimized, e.g. I used multiple For loops for some calculations and they could be replaced with one For loop and etc. So I decided to start from the first module.
+I was sure without any doubt that some parts of my calculation code can be optimized, e.g. I used multiple For loops for some calculations and they could be replaced with one For loop, etc. So I decided to start from the first module.

 But before I started, I thought it was better to measure the calculation time of the first module, so that I could know if my optimization tricks worked or not.
 I preferred to use the Systrace tool as profiler to collect information about my code execution.

 If you know what Systrace is, skip the next section.